Top 5 Best Wireless Dog Fences

 HOW DOES IT WORK?

 Instinctively, dogs can’t stand to be in one place for a long time.
 They need to ramble, snuff everything, and play a lot.
 Wireless dog fence is an efficient way to set boundaries for your pet and keep the dog safe.
 The transmitter creates a wireless circular boundary.
 The radio signals from the transmitter are sent to the pet’s collar so that when he is close to the boundary the collar vibrates.
-If the dog tries to cross the line, it gives an electric stimulation to attract dog’s attention.
+If the dog tries to cross the line, it gives an electric stimulation to attract the dog’s attention.

 IS IT SAFE?

-Modern collars are designed in such way that they reduce the harm for the pet.
+Modern collars are designed in such a way that they reduce the harm for the pet.
 They are created to be annoying for the dogs, not to harm them.
 Moreover, there are different levels of vibration – from three to fifteen depending on the type of system.
 You just need to choose the most appropriate fence for your dog and always start with the lowest correction level.
 Once the dog gets the reflex, you don’t need to use other levels.

 Let’s take a look at the 5 best wireless dog fences.